bitberi/SAO-Network-Install-Guide/Install SAO Storage Node.md

 * Next, check to make sure both you and the other party have opened the port. (can be checked at: https://www.yougetsignal.com/tools/open-ports/)
 If you've opened the Port and the other party doesn't open it, it's not your fault, and you don't need to worry about it.
 If otherwise they are open they may have blocked you because of too many failed connections

+* After solving the problem, restart the "saos" service and wait for other Nodes in the network to accept you again

 # 5. Remove Storage Node
 ```